TES5Edit/fopdoc/Conventions.md

 null | 0 | Field with no data.
 char | 1 | A single 8-bit character
 wchar | 2 | A single 16-bit character.
-int8 | 1 | Value stored as an 8-bit unsigned integer.
+int8 | 1 | Value stored as an 8-bit signed integer.
-uint8 | 1 | Value stored as an 8-bit signed integer.
-Also used for byte arrays where the type of data varies according to some external factor. int16 | 2 | Value stored as a 16-bit unsigned integer. uint16 | 2 | Value stored as a 16-bit signed integer.
+uint8 | 1 | Value stored as an 8-bit unsigned integer.
+Also used for byte arrays where the type of data varies according to some external factor. int16 | 2 | Value stored as a 16-bit signed integer. uint16 | 2 | Value stored as a 16-bit unsigned integer.
-int32 | 4 |
+int32 | 4 | Value stored as a 32-bit signed integer.
-uint32 | 4 |
+uint32 | 4 | Value stored as a 32-bit unsigned integer.
-int64 | 8 |
+int64 | 8 | Value stored as a 64-bit signed integer.
-uint64 | 8 |
+uint64 | 8 | Value stored as a 64-bit unsigned integer.
-float32 | 4 |
+float32 | 4 | Value stored as a 32-bit floating point number.
-float64 | 8 |
+float64 | 8 | Value stored as a 64-bit floating point number.

 ### Semantic Types